christopherbaxter/Stale-Device-reporting-for-AzureAD-hybrid-joined-workstations-when-working-remotely/README.md

 I have started work on the Disablement script, I am finding it very difficult to find the time to dig into this at the moment though.
 Business as Usual work takes precidence over all else, so this is on the backburner, hoping to spend a little time on this in the next few weeks.

+Visitor Counter (Excuse the font, I have no idea what I'm doing)
 ![Visitor Count](https://profile-counter.glitch.me/christopherbaxter/count.svg)